ChangsenJiang/BIOL8706_project/README.md

   - species tree summarised from 36,794 gene trees built from intergenic loci using ModelFinder
   - species tree summarised from 36,794 gene trees built from intergenic loci using MixtureFinder

+- `iqtree-2.3.5.2.mixfinder-Linux-intel` contains the software used for phylogenetic analysis in this project: